-Climate alarmists hotly contend that the degree of global warmth experienced over the latter part of the 20th century was greater than that experienced at any other time over the past two millennia (Mann and Jones, 2003).
-Why?
-Because this contention helps to cement their claim that the "unprecedented" temperatures of the past few decades were caused by the historical increase in the air's CO2 content.
+Climate alarmists hotly contend that the degree of global warmth experienced over the latter part of the 20th century was greater than that experienced at any other time over the past two millennia, as exemplified by the paper of Mann and Jones (2003).
+And why do they promote this scenario so fervently?
+They do it because this contention helps to cement their claim that the "unprecedented" temperatures of the past few decades were caused by the historical increase in the air's CO2 content.
 Hence, they cannot tolerate the thought that the Medieval Warm Period of a thousand years ago could have been as warm as, or even warmer than, it has been recently, since there was so much less CO2 in the air at that time than there is now.
 Likewise, they are equally loath to admit that the temperatures of the Roman Warm Period of two thousand years ago may also have rivaled, or exceeded, those of the recent past, since the atmospheric CO2 concentrations of that still earlier era were also much lower than those of today.
 As a result, climate alarmists rarely even speak of the Roman Warm Period.
-In addition, they refuse to entertain the possibility that both of these prior warm periods were global in extent, claiming instead, with respect to the Medieval Warm Period of which they do speak somewhat, albeit disparagingly, that it was a purely local phenomenon restricted to lands surrounding the North Atlantic Ocean.
-In this Summary, therefore, we examine these contentions as they pertain to the Roman Warm Period on the other side of the Northern Hemisphere in Asia.
+In addition, they refuse to entertain the possibility that both of these prior warm epochs were global in extent, claiming instead -- especially with respect to the Medieval Warm Period of which they do speak somewhat, albeit disparagingly -- that it was a purely local phenomenon restricted to lands surrounding the North Atlantic Ocean.
+In this summary, therefore, we examine these contentions as they pertain to the Roman Warm Period on the other side of the Northern Hemisphere in Asia.

-We begin with the study of Ma et al. (2003), who worked with a stalagmite from Jingdong Cave about 90 km northeast of Beijing, assessing the climatic history of the past 3000 years at 100-year intervals on the basis of ð18O data, Mg/Sr ratios, and the solid-liquid distribution coefficient of Mg.
+We begin with the study of Ma et al. (2003), who worked with a stalagmite from Jingdong Cave about 90 km northeast of Beijing, China, assessing the climatic history of the past 3000 years at 100-year intervals on the basis of δ18O data, Mg/Sr ratios, and the solid-liquid distribution coefficient of Mg.
 Between 200 and 500 years ago, they report that "air temperature was about 1.2°C lower than that of the present, corresponding to the Little Ice Age in Europe."
-Earlier, between AD 700 and 1000, there was an equally aberrant but warm period that peaked at about AD 900, which they say "corresponded to the Medieval Warm Period in Europe."
-This period of peak warmth had in turn been preceded by the Dark Ages Cold period that had been preceded by the Roman Warm Period, which in the stalagmite record is best defined by the much colder temperatures that preceded it.
+Earlier, between AD 700 and 1000, there had been an equally aberrant but warm period that peaked at about AD 900, which they say "corresponded to the Medieval Warm Period in Europe."
+This period of peak warmth had been preceded by the Dark Ages Cold period that had in turn been preceded by the Roman Warm Period, which in the stalagmite record is best defined by the much colder temperatures that preceded it.

 Another broad-based study of a big chunk of China was published by Ge et al. (2003), who worked with 200 different sets of phenological and meteorological records extracted from a number of historical sources -- many of which are described by Gong and Chen (1980), Man (1990), Sheng (1990) and Wen and Wen (1996) -- to produce a 2000-year history of winter half-year (October to April) temperature for the region of China bounded by latitudes 27 and 40°N and longitudes 107 and 120°E. Based on this record, they report that "from the beginning of the Christian era, climate became cooler at a rate of 0.17°C per century," which correlates well with the fact that this was the period of time when the planet slipped out of the Roman Warm Period and entered into the Dark Ages Cold Period, noting further that "around the AD 490s temperature reached about 1°C lower than that of the present (the 1951-80 mean)."